Watch Conor McGregor Attacked By Zubaira Tukhugov In Violent Octagon Brawl After Tap Out To Khabib Nurmagomedo

 — Busted Coverage (@bustedcoverage) October 7, 2018

-McGregor stayed inside the octagon, attempting to recover from the beating he took at the hand of Khabib.
-Shockingly, as McGregor stayed out of the fray, Chechen fighter Zubaira Tukhugov leaped into the octagon and ambushed McGregor from behind, as seen in a video posted on Twitter, below.
+McGregor stayed inside the Octagon, attempting to recover from the beating he took at the hand of Khabib.
+Shockingly, as McGregor stayed out of the fray, Chechen fighter Zubaira Tukhugov leaped into the Octagon and ambushed McGregor from behind, as seen in a video posted on Twitter, below.

 I think we can all agree guy in red is world’s biggest coward pic.twitter.com/7eoxioj1PX